viralemergence/insectDisease/README.md

 [![DOI](https://zenodo.org/badge/314071063.svg)](https://zenodo.org/badge/latestdoi/314071063)

-> Programmatically access insect disease data from the Ecological Database of the World's Insect Pathogens
+> Programmatically access insect disease data from the Ecological Database of the World's Insect Pathogens (EDWIP)

 See preprint ([available here](https://ecoevorxiv.org/yd3x5/))

 This is a database of known pathogens of many species of insects and other arthropods.
 This database was designed by David Onstad, and first described in Braxton et al (2003).
-The database is somewhat unique in that in addition to host-parasite associations that occur in nature, it also contains some true host absences: records of instances where a given host species was inoculated with a pathogen and found not to be susceptible to it.
+The database is unique in that in addition to host-parasite associations that occur in nature, it also contains some true host absences: records of instances where a given host species was inoculated with a pathogen and found not to be susceptible to it.
 This database also contains a large amount of ecological data on hosts and parasites.
-Here, we document and preserve these data as an R package, also providing csv flatfiles in the `csv` folder and an [interactive web platform](https://edwip.ecology.uga.edu/download)
+Here, we document and preserve these data as an R package, also providing csv flatfiles in the `csv` folder.
+EDWIP data can also be downloaded from an [interactive web platform](https://edwip.ecology.uga.edu/download)

 Data are available programmatically through R or can be downloaded from the `csv` folder and used outside of R. The data consist of a set of files that maintain the original structure of the EDWIP data resource, with the main files serving to detail the interactions between insect hosts and nematode (`?nematode` or `csv/nematode.csv`), viral ((`?viruses` or `csv/viruses.csv`) and non-viral pathogens such as bacteria and protozoans (`?nvpassoc` or `csv/nvpassoc.csv`).
-There are also data on negative associations, which are failed inoculation attempts (`?negative` or `csv/negative.csv`) and represent "true zeros", which are quite rare to have data on.
+There are also data on negative associations, which are failed inoculation attempts (`?negative` or `csv/negative.csv`) and represent "true zeros", which are rare data.
 Other information on citations (`assocref`, `citation`, `viraref` and `noassref`) are provided as well as host (`hosts`) and pathogne (`pathogen`) trait data.
 Cached versions of host and pathogen taxonomy are also included (`hostTaxonomy` and `pathTaxonomy`) and will be updated (along with the taxonomic information within each data product) with every release of the data.

 ---